sheffieldnikki/centauri-carbon-monitor/README.md

 Alert sounds are made if a print job is: paused (eg, so you can add metal parts), stopped due to an error, or completed.
 It also makes a sound once the print bed has cooled down to 40C.
 You could edit the script to change the alert rules, play different sounds, trigger desktop notifications, etc.

+It should work on both Windows and Linux.

+Requirements are python3 and the _websockets_ package, which may need to be installed. eg,

+`sudo pip install websockets`

+or:

+`sudo apt install python3-websockets`